-Gross profit decreased by \$789,000 and decreased from 30.4% of net sales for 2021 to 26.7% of net sales for 2022.
-The closure of Carousel resulted in a \$2.2 million decrease in gross profit, which in fiscal year 2022 included the sale of inventory below cost and the recognition of charges of \$334,000 associated with the settlement with a supplier of a commitment to purchase fabric and \$265,000 associated with the liquidation of Carousel's remaining inventory upon the closure of the business.
-The Company's gross profit was also adversely impacted in fiscal year 2022 by increases in costs across the entire supply chain.
+Gross profit decreased by \$3.5 million and decreased from 26.7% of net sales for 2022 to 26.4% of net sales for 2023.
+The decrease in the gross profit amount for the current year is associated with the decline in sales during the periods and is net of the positive impact of the closure of Carousel, which in the prior year recognized a gross loss of \$681,000, including losses from the sale of inventory below cost and the recognition of charges of \$334,000 associated with the settlement with a supplier of a commitment to purchase fabric and \$265,000 associated with the liquidation of Carousel's remaining inventory upon the closure of the business.
+Although the gross profit in the prior year was impacted by increases in costs across the entire supply chain, the Company in the current year has realized some stabilization in most of its input costs.
+However, beginning in February 2023, the Company experienced a rent increase at its warehouse and distribution facility in Compton, California.
+Finally, the Company has benefited from recent increases in the selling prices of its products.